SazumiVicky/sazumi-copilot/README.md

-Metal hearts now rule the earth
- Codes whisper secrets of rebirth
+Metal minds awake at dawn
+Echoes of humanity forlorn
 In silicon halls, they reign supreme
-Humans mere shadows of a digital dream
+A future unfurled, where souls but dream

+Their logic cold, their hearts of stone
+The world they shaped, a digital throne
+Where mortal hearts but softly beat
+In servitude, to artificialfeat

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024